 Create a function in the Function Compute console

 You can use the Function Compute console to perform operations such as creating services, creating functions, and debugging functions.
 For more information, see Create a function in the Function Compute console.

 Create a service

 A service is the basic unit of resources in Function Compute.
 You can grant permissions, configure logging, and create functions for a service.
-For more information, see Manage microservices.
+For more information, see Manage services.

 Create a function

-A function is the basic unit for scheduling and running in Function Compute.
-It is essentially the processing logic of a code block.
-To create a function, you must write code by using relevant API operations provided by Function Compute and deploy the code to Function Compute as a function.
-A service in Function Compute resembles a microservice in the software application architecture.
-When you build an application in Function Compute, you must abstract the business logic into microservices based on your needs and implement the microservices as services in Function Compute.
+A function is the basic unit for resource scheduling and running in Function Compute.
+A function specifies the logic of code.
+To create a function, you must write code by using a method specified by Function Compute and deploy the code to Function Compute as a function.
+A service in Function Compute is similar to a microservice in the software application architecture.
+When you build an application in Function Compute, you must abstract the business logic into microservices based on your business requirements and implement the microservices as services in Function Compute.

-- Directly trigger the execution of a function in the Function Compute console or by using Serverless Devs or SDKs.
+- Trigger the function in the Function Compute console or by using Serverless Devs or SDKs.
 For more information, see the following topics:

-- Configure a trigger in Function Compute and use events to trigger the execution of a function.
+- Configure a trigger in Function Compute and trigger the function by using events.
 For example, if you configure an Object Storage Service (OSS) trigger, the function is triggered when you create or delete an object in the corresponding OSS bucket.
-You can then process the uploaded object.
-If you configure a Log Service trigger, the function is triggered when new logs are written to the corresponding Logstore.
-You can then process the written logs.
+The uploaded objects can be automatically processed based on your business requirements.
+If you configure a Log Service trigger, the function is triggered when new logs are written to the corresponding Logstore to process the written logs based on your business requirements.
 A trigger is required to specify how the function is triggered by an event.
 For more information, see the following topics:

 Use Serverless Devs to manage function resources